sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 I decided to also get the grip tape changed and add a water bottle holder for the sake of longer rides in the future.

-{{< figure src="img/new-handlebar-tape.jpg" alt="New handlebar tape" position="center" style="border-radius: 8px;" caption="The new handlebar tape matches really close and the bike shop did a great job wrapping it." captionPosition="center" >}}
+{{< figure src="img/new-handlebar-tape.jpg" alt="New handlebar tape" position="center" style="border-radius: 8px;" caption="The new handlebar tape matches really closely and the bike shop did a great job wrapping it." captionPosition="center" >}}

 When I bought the water bottle cage, I totally forgot that mountain bikes have holes you normally screw it into.
 My road bike had no such holes so I had to get creative.